<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 Plan The Experiment

 Meticulously plan and identify potential areas of failure.
-Understanding the normal behavior of the system is crucial, in determining what constitutes a baseline state.
+Understanding the system's normal behavior is crucial in determining what constitutes a baseline state.
 Next, formulate a hypothesis about how system components will behave under adverse conditions.
-Create control and experimental groups.
-And define metrics, such as error rates or latency.
+Create control and experimental groups. and define metrics, such as error rates or latency.

 Design Real-World Events